 As the ideas of conservation and ecology were advanced it became clear that financial assistance was required to conduct the activities considered necessary to advance these concerns.
 In 1972 the Thunder Bay Field Naturalists acquired "charitable donation" status which allowed the club to access improved funding.
 In 1978, the group incorporated as the "Thunder Bay Field Naturalists Club" under the Corporations Act of Ontario as a not-for-profit company in order to offer additional protection for members and activities.

 Birding and botany continued to be strong interests of the club in the latter half of the century.
-In the early 1980s TBFN members were active participants in Ontario's 1st Breeding Bird Atlas In 1989, TBFN, with support from the OMNR, launched Project Peregrine, which helped reintroduce this species to Superior's north shore.
-Woodland caribou and other mammals were not overlooked, with many contributing during the early 1990s to Ontario Mammal Atlas, published in 1994.
+In the early 1980s TBFN members were active participants in Ontario's 1st Breeding Bird Atlas.
+In 1989, TBFN, with support from the OMNR, launched Project Peregrine, which helped reintroduce this species to Superior's north shore.
+Woodland caribou and other mammals were not overlooked, with many club members contributing during the early 1990s to the Ontario Mammal Atlas, published in 1994.

 Into the New Millenium

 In 1991, the Thunder Cape Bird Observatory was established as a joint project by TBFN, the Ontario Ministry of Natural Resources, and what is now Bird Studies Canada, working in partnership with Sleeping Giant Provincial Park and the Canadian Coast Guard.
 TCBO continues to band and provide records of migrating songbirds, raptors, owls, and other species to a global monitoring network.

-The Thunder Bay Field Naturalists acquired their first Nature Reserve at the Nipigon River Mouth in 1993 and now owns over 20 pieces of ecologically significant property.
+The Thunder Bay Field Naturalists acquired their first Nature Reserve at the mouth of the Nipigon River in 1993 and now over 20 pieces of ecologically significant property.
 This assemblage makes the Club one of the largest land owners among like organizations in Ontario.